e) Right to restriction of processing

 14. data protection provisions about the application and use of LinkedIn

 The controller has integrated components of LinkedIn Corporation on this website.
 LinkedIn is an Internet-based social network that enables users to connect with existing business contacts and make new business contacts.
 Over 400 million registered people use LinkedIn in more than 200 countries.
 This makes LinkedIn currently the largest platform for business contacts and one of the most visited websites in the world.
 The operating company of LinkedIn is LinkedIn Corporation, 2029 Stierlin Court Mountain View, CA 94043, USA.
 LinkedIn Ireland, Privacy Policy Issues, Wilton Plaza, Wilton Place, Dublin 2, Ireland, is responsible for data protection matters outside the USA.
 Each time you visit our website, which is equipped with a LinkedIn component (LinkedIn plug-in), this component causes the browser used by the data subject to download a corresponding representation of the LinkedIn component.
 Further information about the LinkedIn plug-ins may be accessed under https://developer.linkedin.com/plugins.
 During the course of this technical procedure, LinkedIn gains knowledge of what specific sub-page of our website was visited by the data subject.
 If the data subject is logged in at the same time on LinkedIn, LinkedIn detects with every call-up to our website by the data subject-and for the entire duration of their stay on our Internet site-which specific sub-page of our Internet page was visited by the data subject.
 This information is collected by the LinkedIn component and assigned by LinkedIn to the respective LinkedIn account of the data subject.
 If the data subject clicks on one of the LinkedIn buttons integrated on our website, LinkedIn assigns this information to the personal LinkedIn user account of the data subject and stores this personal data.
 LinkedIn always receives information via the LinkedIn component that the data subject has visited our website if the data subject is logged in to LinkedIn at the same time as accessing our website; this takes place regardless of whether the data subject clicks on the LinkedIn component or not.
 If the data subject does not want this information to be transmitted to LinkedIn, they can prevent the transmission by logging out of their LinkedIn account before accessing our website.
-LinkedIn offers the option to unsubscribe from email messages, SMS messages and targeted ads and to manage ad settings at https://www.linkedin.com/psettings/guest-controls.
+LinkedIn offers the possibility to unsubscribe from e-mail messages, SMS messages and targeted ads and to manage ad settings at https://www.linkedin.com/psettings/guest-controls.
 LinkedIn also uses partners such as Quantcast, Google Analytics, BlueKai, DoubleClick, Nielsen, Comscore, Eloqua and Lotame, which may set cookies.
 Such cookies can be rejected at https://www.linkedin.com/legal/cookie-policy.
 The applicable data protection provisions of LinkedIn may be retrieved under https://www.linkedin.com/legal/privacy-policy LinkedIn's cookie policy is available at https://www.linkedin.com/legal/cookie-policy.

 15. legal basis of the processing